tvdboom/ATOM/docs_sources/api/ATOM/ATOMLoader.md

 Load a class instance from a pickle file.
 If the file is a trainer that was saved using `save_data=False`, it is possible to load new data into it.
-For atom pickles, all data transformations in the pipeline can be applied to the loaded data.
+For atom pickles, all data transformations can be applied to the loaded data.
 <table style="font-size:16px">
 <tr>
 <td width="20%" class="td_title" style="vertical-align:top"><strong>Parameters:</strong></td>